jentery/mdia360v1/index.md

 # Assignments

-There are no exams, quizzes, presentations, or participation marks in this course.
+There are no exams, quizzes, or participation marks in this course.

 I am asking you to complete five assignments this term.